gohugoio/hugo/content/en/contribute/development.md

 ## Install Git on Your System

 You will need to have Git installed on your computer to contribute to Hugo development.
-Teaching git is outside the scope of the Hugo docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book][gitbook] if you are not sure where to begin.
-The used terminology will be explained with annotations.
+Teaching Git is outside the scope of the Hugo docs, but if you're looking for an excellent reference to learn the basics of Git, we recommend the [Git book][gitbook] if you are not sure where to begin.
+We will include short explainations of the Git commands in this document.

 Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.
 Hugo depends on smaller third-party packages that are used to extend the functionality.
 We use them because we don't want to reinvent the wheel.